Compass, Inc.

-Compass, Inc. operates a residential real estate brokerage in the United States.
-It has approximately 33,000 agents, who are generally independent contractors, on its platform.
-It operates under the names Compass and Christie’s International Real Estate.
+Compass, Inc. provides residential real estate brokerage and related services in the United States.
+Including its franchised businesses, it has approximately 340,000 agents and associates, who are generally independent contractors, on its platform.
+It operates under many brand names including Compass, @properties, Better Homes and Gardens Real Estate, Century 21 Real Estate, Coldwell Banker, Corcoran Group, ERA Real Estate, Sotheby's International Realty, and Christie's International Real Estate.

-In 2024, the company completed 205,122 transactions for a gross dollar value of $216.8 billion.
-It had a market share in the U.S. of 4.95%.

 History

 Compass was founded by Ori Allon, Robert Reffkin, and Avi Dorfman as Urban Compass, Inc. in New York City in October 2012.
 Allon was a Director of Engineering at Twitter, and previously founded companies acquired by Twitter and Google.
 Reffkin had previously served as the chief of staff to the president of Goldman Sachs and worked in the White House.
 Avi Dorfman had previously worked at McKinsey & Company and Lehman Brothers, and founded a startup.

 The company raised $8 million of seed funding.
 The initial business model employed full-time, salaried brokers and was focused only on rentals.
 The service was launched in May 2013.

 In January 2014, Compass announced it would change its overall business model by contracting independent real estate agents, receiving a portion of the broker commission.

 In July 2014, Compass signed a lease on 25,000 square feet of office space at 90 5th Avenue, which became its global headquarters.

 In June 2014, Leonard Steinberg, previously with Douglas Elliman, was named president of the company.
 At that time, the company had 125 agents and 70 staff members.

 In July 2016, the company launched a mobile app.

 The company expanded into several markets, both organically and via acquisitions.
 By January 2017, the company operated in 9 U.S. markets: New York, Boston, San Francisco, Miami, Washington, the Hamptons, Los Angeles, Santa Barbara, and Aspen.
 At that time, it had 1,300 agents.

 On April 1, 2021, the company became a public company via an initial public offering.

 In November 2021, Compass settled with Avi Dorfman, ending an 8-year dispute, and acknowledging him as a member of the founding team.
 The company took a $21.3 million charge in connection with the matter.

 The company announced several rounds of layoffs in 2022 and 2023.

 In June 2025, Compass sued Zillow for violation of federal antitrust laws with its policy that any home that was put on the market but not available for listing on Zillow within 24 hours would be banned from its site.

-In September 2025, Compass announced the acquisition of Anywhere Real Estate for $1.5 Billion.